Cllr Oisín O'Connor

 Estates that are not under the control of the council, such as Sandyford View, Stepaside Park, Ballintyre are considered privately managed roads so the speed limits in these are not set by the council.

-You might also be interested in: November update on Lamb's Cross / Blackglen Road
+You might also be interested in: Marlay Park Concerts 2024

 Roads in new estates, when they get “taken in charge” by the council from the developer, will default to 30kph.
 This is a change from the status quo, where such roads default to 50kph.